 Skills Students Develop:

-- Structured Discussion: Learning to express opinions clearly and listen to others’ viewpoints
+• Expressing opinions clearly and listening to others’ viewpoints

-Long-term Benefits: Students enter high school already comfortable with advanced English concepts and communication expectations.
+Students enter high school already comfortable with advanced English and what’s expected of them.

 4. Addressing the “Middle Ground” Challenge

-Junior high students are often overlooked—they’re too old for elementary methods but not ready for full adult-style instruction.
-My small classes allow for the perfect balance.
+Junior high students are often overlooked—too old for elementary methods, not ready for full adult-style instruction.
+My small classes aim for the balance in between.

 My Approach:

-- Social Learning: Peer interaction that helps develop social English skills naturally
+• Peer interaction that builds social English naturally

 5. Addressing Japan-Specific Challenges